-- knives and weapons
+- Knives and weapons.

-- alcohol
+- Alcohol.

-- illegal drugs
+- Illegal drugs.

-- stolen items
+- Stolen items.

-- tobacco and cigarette papers
+- Tobacco and cigarette papers.

-- fireworks
+- Fireworks.

-- pornographic images (for digital images/materials please refer to the e-safety policy)

-- any article that has been or is likely to be used to commit an offence, cause personal injury to any person including the pupil themselves or to damage the property of any person, including the pupil themselves.
+- Pornographic images. - Any article that the member of staff reasonably suspects has been, or is likely to be, used: - To commit an offence; or - To cause personal injury to any person, including the pupil themselves; or - To damage the property of any person, including the pupil themselves.